[UPDATED 27th May 2021]

-In line with the BC Ministry of Education and Premier John Horgan’s announcement on May 15th, Pear Tree has submitted its plans to WorkSafe BC, FISA, and Ministry of Education to allow it to operate its K-7 educational services (incl. camps) – albeit in a slightly modified format.
+In line with the BC Ministry of Education and Premier John Horgan’s announcement on May 15th 2020, Pear Tree submitted its plans to WorkSafe BC, FISA, and Ministry of Education to allow it to operate its K-7 educational services (incl. camps) – albeit in a modified format.

 Who Is At Risk?

 We are very conscious of the health and well-being of your child.
 Pear Tree has been in operation since 2012, and we pride ourselves on the high levels of safety that we have always offered.

 Without dismissing this, it is important to note, however, that children are not at serious health risk from COVID-19.
 In fact, the statistics for children are the lowest of any age bracket.

 Those who are at serious risk of COVID-19 include:

 Social distancing and additional COVID-19 measures have been to slow down the spread of COVID-19 to these people who are at risk.

 It does not eliminate COVID-19.
 It delays the spread of the disease so that:

 - It buys time for the development and implementation of COVID-19 vaccines (minimising deaths in the meantime)

 Back in March 2020, the government decided that closing businesses and schools would help with this endeavour, but currently do not feel that this is the best course of action – hence the increased restrictions in specific industries and social settings.